alessandrodimu/alessandrodimu/README.md

 # Aerospace Engineer

-I recently graduated in Engineeering and am actively looking for a job right now.
-I thought having a website where to store, save and show my projects (university and not) would be an asset in finding the right job, as well as a practical exercise to show my *amazing* software skills.
+I am a graduate in Space Engineeering and am a space enthusiast.
+My dream is to be working on megaconstructions in space, think of space stations or orbital rings (I wish).
+I thought having a website where to store, save and show my projects (university and not) would be an asset in finding the right job, as well as a practical exercise to show my somewhat *amazing* software skills.
 Anyhow, here below is a condensed version of my CV, for all interested.

 ## Info
 - Birth year: 1997
 - Nationality: Italian
-- Residence: Rome, Italy
+- Residence: Warsaw, Poland

 ## Education